For other information, follow one of the links below or scroll down the page.

 Connecticut citizens who are at least 65 years old or who are disabled may also qualify for the State's prescription drug program, ConnPACE.
 If they have quite low incomes, the State of Connecticut will pay for part of the cost of eligible patient's prescription drugs.
 Again, applications are available at most senior centers and at the State Department of Social Services, Elderly Services Division in Hartford.
 NOTE: Patients eligible for ConnPACE are automatically eligible for ConnMAP.

-1. Travel by ambulance must be the only safe means of transportation available.
+- Travel by ambulance must be the only safe means of transportation available.
 It is not sufficient that alternative transportation cannot be arranged.
-It is necessary to show that your health would have been jeopardized had you been transported any other way.
+It is necessary to show that the patient’s health would have been jeopardized had he or she been transported any other way.

-3. The ambulance must be provided by a Medicare-certified provider.
+- The transportation must be provided by a Medicare-certified provider.

 WHEN SHOULD MEDICARE COVERAGE BE AVAILABLE FOR DIABETES SELF-MANAGEMENT TRAINING?
 A QUICK SCREEN FOR IDENTIFYING COVERABLE CASES